05 May 2025

 Downstream Emissions: Indirect emissions from product use, distribution, and disposal by consumers.

-Patagonia educates customers on sustainable purchasing and proper product care to reduce environmental impact.
+Patagonia encouraged product repair and reuse through its Worn Wear program and educates customers on sustainable purchasing and product care to reduce their environmental impact.

 Unilever designs energy- and water-efficient products, such as low-temperature detergents and personal care items that require less water to rinse, helping reduce energy use, water consumption, and associated emissions during consumer use.